 Fourth floor

-lodging for protected people, washroom, warehouse - party floor now :-)
+lodging for protected people, washroom, warehouse - now party floor :-)

 Fifth floor